ObolNetwork/obol-docs/docs/dv/distributed-validator-cluster-manifest.md

 }
 ```

-This manifest file is a work in progress, and intends to be standardised for operating distributed validators via the [EIP process](../dvk/distributed-validator-keys.md#standardising-the-format-of-dvks) when appropriate.&#x20;
+This manifest file is a work in progress, and intends to be standardised for operating distributed validators via the [EIP process](../dvk/distributed-validator-keys.md#standardising-the-format-of-dvks) when appropriate.